Table of Contents

 Some symptoms of these problems can include changes in behavior and weight, sleeping more, bad breath, uncontrolled drinking and urination.
 It is your responsibility to look for these signs as your dog advances in age.

 Prevention, they say is better than cure.
-The best way to avoid these diseases is by switching dog food.
+The best way to avoid these diseases is by switching dog food or use automatic dog feeder.
 This switch ought to specially formulated foods for older dogs.
 These foods will help prevent the age-related diseases and also slow down aging.

 Older dog diets should contain: